elicoin/elicoin-block-explorer/README.md

 # Elicoin Block Explorer
-**Elicoin Block Explorer** is a web blockchain explorer made in PHP.
+**Elicoin Block Explorer** is a JSON-RPC based web blockchain explorer made in PHP.
 It is designed for Elicoin, but it should be working with other Bitcoin / Litecoin Core based wallets too.

 ## Installation
 1. Install Web server with PHP (tested on Apache with PHP 5.6, but it should be working on any other)